-Welcome to “The Brief,” a monthly roundup of Democracy Forward’s latest work to hold the Trump administration accountable.
+Welcome to “The Brief,” a monthly roundup of Democracy Forward’s latest work to use the law to fight for good government on behalf of all Americans.
 Read on below for news of our victories, newest filings, latest case updates, and resources to learn more.

 As summer begins, our fight for the promise of good government continues.
 In this issue, we focus on our work to achieve environmental safety, fair lending, representation of LGBTQ+ and Native foster youth, immigration reform, and regulatory transparency.